aerotron1/ISDB/README.md

 - Created the ISDB express app on vs code.
 - Sketched a model diagram for the schema.
+- Start user stories.
+- Deploy express App and removed unused code.

 2. What are you going to work on next

-- Start user stories.
-- Deploy express App.

 3. What blockers you have (if any)